Instrument Rating Course (IR Course)

 • All electricity and fuel needed

-• CO2 compensation via JustDiggit (we will arrange it)
+• CO2 compensation via TreeByTree (we arrange this)

-• All fees for landings and ATC we make at other fields
+• All fees for landings and ATC that we make at other fields

-• Flight exam (aircraft rental, landings, examiner rental and Kiwa fees).
+• Flight exam (aircraft rental, landings, examiner rental and Kiwa costs)

 The criteria to start the Instrument Rating Course

-• Basic Qualification: Possess at least a PPL (A) (Private Pilot License for aircraft).
+• Basic Qualification: Be in possession of at least a PPL (A) (Private Pilot License for aircraft)

-• Night flying license (if you want to be able to fly IFR in the dark as well): Have night flying privileges in accordance with FCL.810, if IR privileges will be used at night; or hold an ATPL (Airline Transport Pilot License) in another category of aircraft; or a CPL (Commercial Pilot License) in the relevant aircraft category.
+• Night flying qualification (if you want to be able to fly IFR in the dark): Have the privileges to fly at night in accordance with FCL.810, if the IR privileges will be used at night; or be in possession of an ATPL (Airline Transport Pilot License) in another category of aircraft; or a CPL (Commercial Pilot License) in the relevant aircraft category.

-• Flying experience: At least 50 hours of flight time as PIC on cross-country flights in airplanes, TMGs (Touring Motor Gliders), helicopters or airships, of which at least 10 hours or, in the case of airships, 20 hours must be in the relevant aircraft category.
+• Flight experience: At least 50 hours flight time as pilot-in-command (PIC) on cross-country flights in aircraft, TMG's (Touring Motor Gliders), helicopters or airships, of which at least 10 hours or, in the case of airships, 20 hours must be in the relevant aircraft category.

-• Certificate of Theoretical Knowledge: A valid certificate of theoretical knowledge.
+• Theoretical Knowledge Certificate: A valid theoretical knowledge certificate.

-• A valid Class 1 or 2 Medical Certificate (Class 2 requires an additional audiogram to be taken at the AME for the IR(A)).
+• A valid Medical Certificate Class 1 or 2 (with class 2, an additional audiogram must be taken at the AME for the IR(A))

 Frequently Asked Questions

-• How long does the IR(A) course take?
+• How long does the IR(A) training take?

 Together with the student, E-Flight Academy will strive to complete the flight training for an IR(A) in approximately 8 to 10 weeks.
-However, in most cases, the duration of the course will be determined by student availability and weather, so it may take longer.
+However, in most cases the duration of the course will be determined by student availability and weather, which may make it take longer.
 IR students are required to complete the theory state exams before starting the IR course.

-The theoretical part of the IR course must be completed no later than 18 months and the practical part in any case within the validity period of the theoretical state exams (36 months after successful completion of the last state exam).
-The BIFM and/or PIFM phases of flight instruction are followed in a continuous training program organized by E-Flight Academy.
+The theoretical part of the IR course must be completed within 18 months at the latest and the practical part in any case within the validity period of the theoretical state exams (36 months after successful completion of the last state exam).
+The BIFM and/or PIFM phases of flight instruction are followed in a continuous training trajectory organized by E-Flight Academy.

-The flight training in the overview shows the minimum required training.
-Each training flight has a completion standard that must be achieved before moving on to the next training flight.
-In the event that the required standard is not achieved within the minimum allotted time, it will be necessary to repeat all or part of the training flight, which will likely result in an extension of the course beyond the minimum hours.
-Mandatory exercises not flown within a syllabus flight are automatically added to the next instructional flight by the IT system.
+The flight training overview shows the minimum required training.
+Each training flight has a completion standard that must be achieved before proceeding to the next training flight.
+In case the required standard is not achieved within the minimum allocated time, it will be necessary to repeat the entire or part of the training flight, which will likely result in an extension of the course beyond the minimum hours.
+Mandatory exercises not flown within a syllabus flight are automatically added to the next instruction flight by the IT system.

+• How is student progress assessed?
 There are 3 theoretical progress tests (PTs) embedded in the E-Flight IR(A) syllabus.
-Each progress test has a minimum pass rate of 75%.
-The practical part includes flight progress checks (PCs) where each exercise must achieve a minimum performance level as specified in the syllabus.
+Each progress test has a minimum passing percentage of 75%.
+The practical part includes flight progress checks (PCs) where each exercise must achieve a minimum performance level as indicated in the syllabus.

-• Where will the IR(A) training be conducted?
-The training will be given at E-Flight Academy in Teuge.
-The IFR approaches will be performed at airfields such as Lelystad and Groningen.
-For more information, please contact us at hello@eflight.nl or call +31 55 203 2230.
+• Where is the IR(A) training given?
+The training is given at E-Flight Academy in Teuge.
+The IFR approaches will be performed at fields such as Lelystad and Groningen.
+For more information you can contact us via hello@eflight.nl or call +31 55 203 2230.